AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 Before proceeding, confirm the following with your [!DNL Google Cloud] administrator:

 * Adobe has been granted the permissions required to authenticate against your GCS bucket and read audience files.
-[UNVERIFIED: specific IAM roles and service account or credential requirements to be confirmed in the dedicated GCS permissions guide.]
 * [!DNL Google Cloud Storage] audience sourcing is available in your region.
 Availability varies by region (NA, EMEA, ANZ).
 If GCS sourcing is not yet available in your region, contact your Adobe account representative to confirm a timeline.
-[UNVERIFIED: confirm supported regions before publication.]

 ### Prepare your audience data {#prepare-audience-data}